skip to Main Content

 Rob Ukrop

-Robert Ukrop, a native of Richmond, Virginia, brought Davidson College into National prominence by leading them to the NCAA Final Four in 1992 and being named first team All-American and ISAA Player of the Year.
-Ukrop later had a 12-year…
+Robert Ukrop, a native of Richmond, Virginia, brought Davidson College into National prominence by leading them to the NCAA Final Four in 1992 and being named first team All-American.
+That same season, Ukrop led the nation in scoring, was named…

 Read more